mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-the-sensitive-information-types-in-exchange-look-for-exchange-2013-help.md

 ### Format

-Seven or twelve digits
+Seven or 12 digits

 ### Pattern

-A Canada Bank Account Number is seven or twelve digits.
+A Canada Bank Account Number is seven or 12 digits.

 A Canada bank account transit number is: